morerokk/DummyToon/README.md

 # Dummy Toon Shader
-A toon shader for Unity 2018 (and older, including 2017 and 5.6).
+A toon shader for Unity.
 Supports the Forward rendering pipeline.
+This branch is for Unity 5, 2017 and 2018.
 For versions of Unity 2019 and up, check the `master` branch.

 ## Features
 * Solid toon shading that looks good and consistent in a large variety of different lighting setups
 * Supports baked lighting, realtime lighting, shadows, vertex lights and anything else you can expect a Unity scene to have.
 * VR-friendly and light on performance
 * Normal maps, detail normals, emission
-* Opaque, Cutout, Transparent and Alpha To Coverage rendering modes
+* Supports most opaque and transparent rendering modes
 * Outlines
 * Matcaps
 * Rimlight
 * Hue Shifting
+* Metallics and specular highlights
 * Custom toon ramps, supporting up to 4 different toon ramps on the same material, helping keep the amount of drawcalls down
 * Experimental "eye tracking" feature, which allows a character to dynamically look at the camera and back forward using only a shader
 * Custom editor GUI with integrated help boxes and a clean interface